MtlJ1991/FE-FT-NC-News-Public/README.md

 Much like the BE section, you will need the latest versions of both Node, and NPM.
 Go to the following links and follow the setup instructions.

 NodeJS - https://nodejs.org/en/
 NPM - https://www.npmjs.com/

+  1. Clone the repository and CD into the correct directory before following steps two and three.

-  1. Once you are setup it's time to install all of the required dependencies.
+  2. Once you are setup it's time to install all of the required dependencies.
 Run  ```  npm i  ``` In the terminal.

-  2. To run this application you will want to run the following script (which is located in the package.json file)
+  3. To run this application you will want to run the following script (which is located in the package.json file)

    ```  npm start  ```